drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Analysis Goals

-- ** Leveraging Feature Importance for Public Awareness on Key Factors to Combat Obesity : ** To create public awareness and highlight the key factors influencing obesity, we can use feature importance analysis.
+- **Leveraging Feature Importance for Public Awareness on Key Factors to Combat Obesity** To create public awareness and highlight the key factors influencing obesity, we  will use feature importance analysis.

-- #### Analyzing the Impact of Family History and Habits: This dataset includes features such as family history of overweight and consumption patterns, which could be analyzed to study their impact on obesity levels.
+- **Analyzing the Impact of Family History and Habits** This dataset includes features such as family history of overweight and consumption patterns, which will be analyzed to study their impact on obesity levels.

-- #### Predicting user engagement with technological devices:  Determine how technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age group.
+- **Predicting user engagement with technological devices** Determine how technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age group.

-### Dataset

-The dataset "Estimation of Obesity Levels Based On Eating Habits and Physical Condition “ contains 16 features and 2111 observations.
-The dataset contains information on individuals from Peru, Mexico and Columbia.
-The key variables (features) in this dataset, based on feature importance and relevance to the problem of obesity, are:

-•	Gender

-•	Age:  A person's age may affect their metabolic rate and lifestyle, influencing obesity levels.

-•	Height: Useful for calculating Body Mass Index (BMI), which is closely related to obesity.

-•	Weight: One of the most critical variables for determining obesity.

-•	Family History with Overweight: Whether a person has a genetic predisposition to being overweight or obese, which can significantly impact obesity risk.

-•	Frequent Consumption of High-Calorie Food (FAVC): This reflects dietary habits, particularly the consumption of high-calorie foods, which is a known risk factor for obesity.

-•	Frequency of Consumption of Vegetables (FCVC): A higher intake of vegetables is typically associated with a healthier diet and lower risk of obesity.

-•	Number of Meals (NCP): The number of meals consumed daily can impact weight gain, especially if portion sizes are not controlled.

-•	Consumption of Food Between Meals (CAEC): Eating snacks or meals outside of regular eating hours can contribute to weight gain.

-•	Smoking Habit (SMOKE): Smoking status can influence metabolism and overall health, affecting obesity.

-•	Water Intake (CH2O): Adequate water intake can aid in digestion and prevent overeating, indirectly influencing weight management.

-•	Calories Consumed (CALC): Regular or frequent alcohol consumption adds extra calories, contributing to weight gain.

-•	Physical Activity Frequency (FAF): Frequency of physical activity is a key factor in energy expenditure and weight control.

-•	Time Spent Using Technology (TUE): Time spent on technology or screens is often linked to sedentary behavior, which can contribute to obesity.

-•	Transportation Mode (MTRANS): The mode of transportation, such as walking or using public transportation, reflects levels of physical activity in daily life.

-•	Outcome variable (NOBeyesdad): Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II and Obesity Type III.

 ### Libraries and Frameworks

-Numpy, scikitlearn, pandas, matplotlib
+This project will perform by using Python.
+For the library list please see the 'requirements.txt' file.

 ### Tasks/Methods